 47 Morales-Garcia v.
 Holder, (9th Cir.
 2009) 567 F.3d 1058, 1067.

 48 See People v.
-Cavazos, (1985) 172 Cal.App.3d 589, 595. ("The Supreme Court holdings in attorney discipline cases that assault with a deadly weapon does not necessarily involve moral turpitude should be distinguished.
-In those cases, the court was formulating a standard by which to determine the attorney's fitness to continue his practice according to the ethical standards of his profession.
-Simple fairness requires the court to look behind the conviction to ascertain the precise nature of the assault and the circumstances in which it occurred.
+Cavazos, (1985) 172 Cal.App.3d 589, 595. ("The Supreme Court holdings in attorney discipline cases That assault with a deadly weapon does not Necessarily moral turpitude Involve Should be distinguished.
+In Those cases, the court was Formulating a Standard by Which to determine the attorney's fitness to continue His practice ACCORDING to the ethical standards of His profession.
+Simple fairness requires the court to look behind the conviction to ascertain the required nature of the assault and the Circumstances in Which it occurred.
 The bare fact of conviction does not determine the attorney's fitness to practice. ")

 51 In re Lesansky, (2001) 25 Cal.4th 11.

 52 People v.
 Miles, (1985) 172 Cal.App.3d 474, 482. ("We Necessarily close up commercial That THEREFORE under Castro , The Least adjudicated elements of [arson] Necessarily Involve an intent 'to do evil' or, in other words, moral turpitude . ")